Grandchildren tested and often requested: A very yummy pancake that rises high and light!

 3. Heat a large skillet over medium heat, and coat with cooking spray.
 Pour 1/4 cupfuls of batter onto the skillet, and cook until bubbles appear on the surface.
 Flip with a spatula, and cook until browned on the other side

-Best to double recipe ~ if there are leftovers, the pancakes freeze well and reheat well in the microwave.
-I get about 19 3-4 inch pancakes from a double recipe.
+I always double recipe because it only makes about 7 pancakes.
+If there are leftovers, the pancakes freeze well and reheat well in the microwave.
+I get about 18 3-4 inch pancakes from a double recipe.

 I prefer to top my pancakes with fruit but if you like, stir blueberries or chocolate chips into the batter before cooking.

 Cool completely before separating between layers of waxed paper and storing in freezer bags.
-Heat from frozen in microwave on high.
+Heat from frozen in microwave on high for just about a minute.
 They taste like they were just made!